 Finally, if you regularly stay in hotels for business travel, the CardName discontinued is another good option to consider as it can save you money on both hotel stays as well as shipping costs.
 Cardholders earn four points for purchases made at restaurants worldwide, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers, and on U.S. purchases for shipping.
-Additionally, earn six points at hotels participating in the Marriott Bonvoy program, and two points on all other eligible purchases.
+Additionally, earn six points on eligible purchases at hotels participating in the Marriott Bonvoy program, and two points on all other eligible purchases.

 This card charges a AnnualFees annual fee.
 See Rates and Fees